Skip to product information

 Light roast Ethiopian coffee medium roast coffee Dark roast

-Ethiopian coffee beans roasted in Melbourne by 23 Degrees Coffee Roasters.
+Ethiopian coffee, natural processed, single farmers, roasted by 23 Degrees Coffee Roasters

 More amazing stuff to know.